How to install Android updates using the Google Pixel Repair Tool - Mash Viral

 Every month, Google releases a new Android security patch that fixes any security issues that Android and their own Pixel phones have exposed.
-These updates are usually automatically installed on your phone over time.
-Thanks to the Pixel Repair Tool, you can now download the even easier update from the page.
+These updates – sometimes referred to as “OTA” because they are supposed to arrive “over the air” – usually arrive on your phone automatically over time.
+However, you can also install the update manually or “load it sideways”, which is now easier than ever thanks to the Google Pixel Repair Tool.

 Things you’ll need

-We’re not sure how long the Pixel Repair Tool has been around because it may have been used internally by customer support and / or by the phone operator’s staff.
+We’re not sure how long the Pixel Repair Tool has been around because it may have been used internally by customer support and / or by phone company employees.
 Just like the Android Flash Tool, the Pixel Repair Tool uses a technology called “WebUSB” to connect your phone directly to a web app.

 Because of this, the only software you need is A browser that supports WebUSB like Chrome, Opera or the new Microsoft Edge.
-This means that even a Chromebook can now be used to install an update on a Pixel phone without the need for Linux apps or installing ADB.
+This means that even a Chromebook can now be used to install an update on a Pixel phone without the need for Linux apps or Android developer tools like ADB.

+A currently frustrating problem is that the Pixel Repair Tool appears to be limited to the United States and a small handful of other countries.
+This is said to be fixed in the future, but for now, you may need to use a U.S.-based VPN.

 In addition, the requirements are fairly simple.
 You just need one Pixel 3 or later Updated phone Android 10, on USB-C cable to connect your phone to your computer or Chromebook, and a decent one Internet connection,

 Although your phone is connected to the mains for most of the time, for security reasons you should make sure that your Pixel does not have a low battery.
-Also in terms of security, it’s always good to make sure your phone’s data is backed up somewhere in case something goes terribly wrong, no matter how unlikely it is.
+In terms of security, too, it’s always good to make sure your phone’s data is backed up somewhere in case something goes terribly wrong, no matter how unlikely it is.

 - Choose your mobile operator